-You must verify that the individual gym/fitness location or service provider participates in the Program before enrolling.
+You must verify that the individual gym/fitness location or service provider participates in n the Program before enrolling.
+If a Program conjugation provider you use including a gym or fitness location, coases to per tioina

 If a Program service provider you use, including a gym or fitness location, ceases to participate in the Program, your Program participation and waived monthly membership rate with such service provider through the Program will be discontinued until you join another service offered by a participating service provider.
 You will be responsible for paying the standard membership rates of such service provider should you elect to continue to receive services from a service provider once that service provider ceases to participate in our Program.
 If you wish to cancel your membership with such service provider, you can opt to do so per the cancellation policy of the applicable service provider, including the applicable gym or fitness location.
 You should review your termination rights with a service provider when you initially elect to sign up with such service provider.